nationalarchives/ds-wagtail/README.md

 on both the `db` and `elasticsearch` containers in order for the `web` container to communicate with those services.

+#### `cli`

+A service with the Platform.sh CLI, PHP and few other packages to help with copying of data and media from the environments running in Platform.sh

 ### Getting started

 NOTE: For any of the following commands to work, you must first [install Fabric](https://www.fabfile.org/installing.html).
 Once installed, you can type `fab -l` to see a list of available commands.